 "Does torture prevention work?"

-What interventions contribute to reducing the risk of torture and other cruel, inhuman, or degrading treatment or punishment?
+Which interventions contribute to reducing the risk of torture and other cruel, inhuman, or degrading treatment or punishment?
 Or, to put it more simply and crudely: “Does torture prevention work?”

 Law Professor and human rights expert Richard Carver, from Oxford Brookes University in the UK, was the lead researcher behind the acclaimed study on Assessing the effectiveness of National Human Rights Institutions (NHRIs), published by the International Council on Human Rights Policy.